Scientific Name

 How to Grow and Care

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, the Mammillaria feature raised tubercles, from which spines emerge.
-When you water, the tubercles will expand to allow for increased water storage.
-The flowers appear from these tubercles' axils on the previous year's growth, which accounts for their interesting halo effect.
-The cactus mustn't be exposed to prolonged dampness and sitting water.
+When you water, the tubercles expand to allow for increased water storage.
+The flowers appear from the axils of these tubercles on the previous year's growth, which accounts for their striking halo effect.
+The cactus mustn't be exposed to prolonged dampness and standing water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilizer during the growing season for the best results.
+Lastly, apply fertilizer during the growing season for the best results.

 Links